lanjiangboston/GiniClust/README.md

 The GiniClust software was developped in support of a research project conducted at the GC Yuan Lac (Harvard University & DFCI).
 If you find it useful to your own investigations, please cite the following publication:

 Jiang L, Chen H, Pinello L, Yuan GC.
 GiniClust: Detecting rare cell types from single-cell gene expression data with Gini Index.
-Genome Biology (in press)
+Genome Biology (2016) 17:144 DOI: 10.1186/s13059-016-1010-4

 Contact
 -------